 All Chromebooks are equipped with the Everything Button.
 It’s one button that can help you find your things fast.
 Use this button to search Google, your Drive, apps, files, and more — all from one place.

 Do you know this key by another name?
 It’s a new name for the “Launcher” or “Search” button on Chromebook keyboards.
 The new name for the “Launcher” in this campaign was chosen to reflect user feedback, and highlight that Chromebooks have a dedicated button on their keyboards that enables them to search through files, apps, Drive, the web, and more.

-Now, I can take advantage of some special functions in my Integrated Development Environments when coding.
-And if you use any Linux apps, you might find a need for the traditional function keys too.
+Whatever you call it, you can use it to take advantage of some special functions in an Integrated Development Environment when coding.
+And if you use any other Linux apps, you might find a need for the traditional function keys too.